cat-list/cat-list.github.io/_software/bats.md

 Notably, constructions such as filtrations and chain complexes are generic over relevant parameters such as field coefficients and complex type.
 Moreover, OpenMP is used for parallelism.
-Python bindings are also provided
+Python bindings are also provided which cover most use cases.
+Vineyards are implemented but not documented in great detail.